-Additionally, certain statutory or regulatory provisions not listed in section 1715-A and 1732-A, including, but not limited to, 22 Pa.
-Code Chapters 4 and 10, by their own terms, also specifically apply to charter schools.
+Additionally, certain statutory or regulatory provisions not listed in section 1715-A and 1732-A, by their own terms, also specifically apply to charter schools.

 A chartering school district is responsible for ongoing oversight of each of the charter school(s) within the district boundaries; in the case of regional charter schools, these responsibilities rest with all chartering school districts.
 Chartering school districts ensure each charter school is operating in compliance with its charter, the CSL, and other applicable laws.